What do I have to do in sessions?

 I am so glad you are dedicated to getting the most out of your sessions.
 Your active participation and dedication is crucial to your success.
 After all, we only see each other for a session a week.
 It’s the work you do outside of our sessions that will really help you see your personal growth and development.

 What can I do if I can’t afford therapy?

 First, I want you to know that I believe you are worth the time and money invested in the work of therapy.

 With that said, only you know your personal circumstances.
 If you are ready to begin and your financial situation cannot bear the expense please reach out to me anyway.
-I may be able to offer a payment plan or a reduced fee option.
+I may be able to offer a reduced fee option.
 I may also be able to direct you to an agency or other organization receiving subsidies to offer lower fees.
 Some organizations and therapists conduct group sessions that reduce your cost.